When did you know that you wanted to pursue art/become an artist?

 Cartoons and Lego were the first things, then I got inspired by video games (at one point I even wanted to design video games and almost studied game design at university and almost applied for a game design job 6 years ago).
 After that it was music videos on MTV and finally fashion, skateboard brands, sneakers, that kind of stuff.
 Oh and comic books!
 I spent ages trying to mimic comic book artists from Frank Miller to Mike Mignola, Frank Quitely to Jim Lee, Steve Ditko to Moebius.

-How has being a Palestinian influence your work
+How is being a Palestinian influencing your work?

 Its a huge part of what I do, a big part of my work is about identity and my struggle with what my identity is, I’m from a country that I’m not allowed to live in or visit, I grew up in another country that I could be in without a work visa (Saudi Arabia), I studied in the UK a country that also wouldn’t have me without the right visa and I eventually ended up in Jordan, the country of my nationality, but also a country that didn’t love me and at one point revoked my citizenship.
 I used to aspire to be Western growing up in the era of Americana when the US could do no wrong, the era of Hulk Hogan and Michael Jordan.
 Eventually that would all fall apart and I would move to the UK where I learned to love my identity, my history and my culture and I realized that’s what made me special.
 I now celebrate these things in my work and aspire to put the Arab world on the international art and design map.